Get a Wet Pet

 Write about the activity using target words/patterns

-• Play a “pass the pet” game with children while sitting in a circle.
+• Play a “pass the pet” game.

-• As each child gets the pet, have them say a new word that ends in -et.
+• As each child gets the pet, have them say a new word that ends in et

 Read More